On This Day In Judy Garland’s Life And Career – August 27

 Check out The Judy Room’s Filmography Pages on the Andy Hardy series here.

-August 27, 1945: Ziegfeld Follies had its big Pennsylvania premiere in Pittsburgh the night before, part of a limited, roadshow release of the film in select cities.
-Edwin J. McKay of the Pittsburgh Press gave the film a very positive review with only a few minor quibbles such as feeling there was too much Fred Astaire.
+August 27, 1945: Ziegfeld Follies had its big Pennsylvania premiere in Pittsburgh the night before, part of a limited roadshow release in select cities.
+Edwin J. McKay of the Pittsburgh Press gave the film a very positive review with only a few minor quibbles, such as feeling there was too much Fred Astaire.

-After this limited roadshow, the film was taken out of release and re-edited before its actual general release on April 8, 1946, re-titled Ziegfeld Follies of 1946.
+After this limited roadshow engagement, the film was removed from release and re-edited before its general release on April 8, 1946, under the title Ziegfeld Follies of 1946.

 August 27, 1948: Here is a two-page ad in the trade paper “The Film Daily” that promotes MGM’s latest musical, A Date With Judy, which lists Easter Parade as one of the studio’s recent hits.

 August 27, 1949: This ad in the trade magazine “Motion Picture Daily” prominently features In The Good Old Summertime over several other recent MGM films, including The Barkleys of Broadway.
-Judy was originally cast in Barkleys with Fred Astaire as a follow-up to their mega-hit Easter Parade but was let go early in the production due to her health issues.
-She had been working almost non-stop since returning to the studio in late 1946 after having given birth to daughter Liza Minnelli earlier that year.
+Judy was initially cast in Barkleys with Fred Astaire as a follow-up to their mega-hit Easter Parade, but was let go early in the production due to her health issues.
+She had been working almost non-stop since returning to the studio in late 1946 after giving birth to daughter Liza Minnelli earlier that year.

 September-2,-1949-JUDY-SINGS-Quad_City_Times-(Davenport-IA)-CROP

-August 27, 1949: Judy attended a birthday party given to Leonard Bernstein.
+August 27, 1949: Judy attended a birthday party for Leonard Bernstein.
 Columnist Leonard Lyons reported in his September 2 column that Judy sang well into the early morning hours.
-This is one of the few times that Judy’s now-near-mythic sharing of her voice all night long at a Hollywood party was mentioned in the papers.
+This is one of the few times Judy’s now-near-mythic sharing of her voice all night long at a Hollywood party was mentioned in the papers.

 August 27, 1950: More Summer Stock.